oasisprotocol/docs/docs/node/run-your-node/prerequisites/hardware-recommendations.md

 The [Advanced Vector Extensions 2 (AVX2)][AVX2] support enables faster Ed25519 signature verification which in turn makes a node sync faster.

-The [Intel SGX] support is required if you want to run Paratime compute nodes that use a trusted execution environment (TEE).
+The [Intel SGX] support is required if you want to run ParaTime compute nodes for SGX-enabled ParaTimes (such as Sapphire and Cipher).
+Some ParaTimes like Emerald do not require SGX.
+Check the specific ParaTime documentation to determine if SGX is required for your use case.
 Intel maintains a comprehensive list of [processors that support Intel SGX].

 :::